kgibm/dockerdebug/fedorawasdebug/WAS_Troubleshooting_Perf_Lab.md

     OMR      - 20db4fbc
     JCL      - 74a8738189 based on jdk-13.0.1+9)

-Any currently running Java programs will need to be restarted if you want them to use the different version of Java (Traditional WAS is an exception because it uses a bundled version of Java).
+Any currently running Java programs will need to be restarted if you want them to use the different version of Java (WAS traditional is an exception because it uses a bundled version of Java).

 ##  Version History